Proud-Wadhwa/Django-Full-Setup-in-One-File/README.md

 Place given file in that place where you want to setup your project

-This Program Creates:
+This Program Create:
-ENV
+1. ENV
-Install Requirements
+2. Install Requirements
-Project
+3. Project
-App
+4. App
-And Add app name in settings.py automatic
+5. Add app name in settings.py automatic
-And Created Migrations
+6. Create Migrations
 This Program Created By
 Proud Wadhwa